-I read an article recently which stated that the most important thing about your presentations was a content.
+I read an article recently which stated that the most important thing about your presentation was the content.
 I couldn’t help it, I just had to disagree.
-But as I read the article it was hard to argue with the authors points … without a well defined purpose and content, the presentation will never meet the mark.
-Yes, that is true, but I’ve been to enough presentations where the content was, but the presentation still didn’t hit the mark.
+But as I read the article it was hard to argue with the author’s points … without a well defined purpose and content, the presentation will never meet the mark.
+Yes, that is true, but I’ve been to enough presentations where the content was rich, but the presentation didn’t hit the mark.

 I’ve long been of the view that the skill of the presenter is the crucial thing.
 Delivery style, reading the group and engaging on an individual and group level.
 If you’ve been to a poorly delivered presentation (and admit it, you’ve been to a few), then it’s hard to argue with this point as well.
 But a well orated presentation with nothing meaningful to say is just smoke and mirrors.